openebs-archive/openebs-docs/docs/tsg_install.md

 service iscsid stop
 sudo apt remove open-iscsi
 ```
 The above step may remove the `iscsi_tcp` probe parameter after rebooting.
-Hence if `lsmod | grep iscsi` output doesn’t have `iscsi_tcp` parameter,then you must perform the following steps.
+Hence if `lsmod | grep iscsi` output does not have `iscsi_tcp` parameter, then you must perform the following steps.
 ```
 modprobe iscsi_tcp
 ```